gabjg/gabjg.github.io/_posts/2021-4-7-Basic-Switch-Stuff.md

 Finally, notice that I also had shut down many ports with the interface range and shut commands.
 This is just good security, as you don't want open and easily accessible ports.

+In all three of our switches, SW1, SW2, and SW3, I created the management VLAN, VLAN 2.
+I have also added an IP address in that VLAN interface for remote management.
 We have some basic configurations, now let's configure SSH.

 ![setting up ssh on sw 2](https://user-images.githubusercontent.com/79895144/113960600-90532e80-97d9-11eb-9eb2-749fa411e799.png)

+>**crypto key gen rsa**

+This will generate our SSH key.
+Aftwewards, we will configure an RSA key size larger than 768 bits for SSH v2 by typing `768`, the more secure and widely used version of Secure Shell.
+We follow up with `ip ssh v 2` to enable version 2.